How to prepare your files

 The text in books is usually left AND right justified, not ragged right.

-Serif fonts (letters have tails) is generally regarded as easier to read than non-serif fonts.
+Serif fonts (letters that have tails) are generally regarded as easier to read than non-serif fonts.

 Control widows and orphans.
 Paragraphs of four lines or more should always have a minimum of two lines at the bottom of a page, or at the start of the next page — not one line.
 This can be controlled in most software packages.